 It is a cooking technique used in grilling, sautéing, baking, and braising where you prepare food at a very high temperature in oil so that the surface of the ingredient turns brown.
 Pan searing is very commonly used to cook fish, meat, seafood, and poultry.
-Searing is all about building flavor on scorching heat, allowing the surface to caramelize and develop.
+Searing is all about building flavour on scorching heat, allowing the surface to caramelize and develop.

 It is the tastiest technique of all but is also the unhealthiest.
 When you deep-fry an ingredient, you totally submerge it in ultra-hot oil or fat in a deep/wide pan.
 This attributes a golden, crispy coating to them.
 The Deep-fry technique is used in most fast foods.

 Steaming, just like poaching, is a healthy, moist-heat method of food preparation.
 It requires no added oil or fat.
 Food is simply cooked from the steam rising from boiling water.
-The ingredients retain their nutrition and flavor because the steam from boiling water gently cooks them.
+The ingredients retain their nutrition and flavour because the steam from boiling water gently cooks them.
 It results in a moist food texture that is very palatable.
 This technique is a highly convenient method of cooking for all beginners.
-You can use steaming for:
+You can use steam for:

 - Boiled eggs

 Stewing is another combination cooking method where ingredients are cooked in a liquid.
 It is the ideal way to make vegetables and meat with rich gravy or broth.
 You can stew your ingredients in an oven, a slow cooker, or even on the stove.
 It is somewhat similar to braising, but stewing demands uniformly cut ingredients to be entirely submerged in liquid.